emmercm/www/src/blog/faking-sequences-in-mysql.md

 FROM users;
 ```

-If everything went well at the end, you should have the table contents:
+If everything went well, at the end you should have the table contents:

 ```text
 +----+--------------+---------------+